 After you finish the setting, the songs you download next time will automatically be saved on the SD card.

 The first method is the easiest way to move Amazon Music to SD card, but there are also some disadvantages.
 Once you have your Amazon Music membership expired, the songs you have downloaded will become unavailable even if they are stored on an SD card.
+And you can just listen to these songs on the Amazon Music App, while other media cannot.
 Therefore, an effective way to keep the music files is to use an Amazon Music converter.

 Check out this video to know more about how Amazon Music Converter works.